 Another huge bright spot for Toothsome is its entertainment components.
 Penelope Toothsome and her robot companion Jacques were both wonderful and it’s great to see live entertainment within a Universal restaurant.
 Her story even has a lot more depth than I initially expected.

-Despite having no signs posted anywhere, guests not being told unless they complain, and full pricing in place, Toothsome is currently in its preview period.
+Despite having one small sign that is easily missed, guests not being told unless they complain, and full pricing in place, Toothsome is currently in its preview period.
 A grand opening date has yet to be announced, but we’ll be sure to keep you updated.
 Once the restaurant does officially open, we’ll have an expanded review on various items on the menu and other components of the restaurant.